THIS PAGE IS DESIGNED FOR DESKTOP VIEWING ONLY

 This is not just a film.
 It’s a reckoning.

-Love it or hate it, This is Adam will be impossible to ignore.
+This is Adam will be impossible to ignore.

 ONE PAGE